large-scale-gxe-methods/GEM/README.md

 Includes each of the possible outputs listed above when applicable.
 For a model-based analysis (--robust 0), the columns containing the "robust" prefix (robust_*) are excluded in the output file.

 ##### full:
-The "full" option provides, in addition to "meta", intermediate quantities necessary for re-analysis of a subset of interactions using only summary statistics (for example, switching an exposure and interaction covariate).
+The "full" option provides, in addition to "meta", an initial header line with the residual variance estimate necessary for re-analysis of a subset of interactions using only summary statistics (for example, switching an exposure and interaction covariate).”

 <br />
 <br />